green-coding-solutions/website/content/blog/eco-ci-variability.md

 {{< /rawhtml >}}

 {{< greenblock >}}
-Lots of numbers
+Analysis
 {{< /greenblock >}}

 There's a lot of numbers up there, but let's see if we can summarize some conclusions from this.

-Looking at the entire pipeline as one overall energy measurement, we can see that the variability (standard deviation % of energy consumed) is large and spans a wide margin:  anywhere from 4% - 16%.
-However when we break it down to installation / running steps, we notice a drastic split - the installation step consistently has a much wider variability (6 - 105(!!)%), while the run sysbench step has a much more narrow variability (0-9%).
+Looking at the entire pipeline as one overall energy measurement, we can see that the variability (standard deviation % of energy consumed) is large and spans a wide margin:  anywhere from **4% - 16%**.
+However when we break it down to installation / running steps, we notice a drastic split - the installation step consistently has a much wider variability (**6 - 105(!!)%**), while the run sysbench step has a much more narrow variability (**0-9%**).

 Looking through the job logs for the installation step it becomes apparent that network traffic speeds accounts for quite a bit of this variability.
 Jobs whose package downloads were slower (even if they're the same packages) took an expectedly longer amount of time.
 This explains the time variability, and corresponding energy variability we see.